Saving the rainforest

 Today, there are nearly 10 million square kilometers of tropical rainforest in the world.

 In some places, the rainforest is approaching an irreversible tipping point.
-But there is still time.
-If we scale up our efforts.

 It is important to save all rainforests.
 However, to solve the nature and climate crises – size matters.
 That is why Rainforest Foundation Norway focuses on the three largest, contiguous rainforests left on the planet: